PatelVatsalB21/PyQT_NGSpice_Application/README.md

 4. Click on the Add Netlist File button</br>
 5. Locate the netlist file with ".cir" extension
 6. Wait for process to complete and then save the simulation results generated.

+## Next Steps
+ As the project is working fine now it needs to enhance the UI.
+The ngspice windows should not be visile along with the outputs.
+All the simulation logs and the outputs should be visible within PyQT app itself.
+This can be done in three ways that needs to be tested.
+ - Controlling the ngspice processes and shoe it in PyQT app
+ - Use NGspice to generate ".raw" file and parse it withe the help of [LTspice library](https://pypi.org/project/ltspice/) and simulate and generate outputs
+ - Use [Pyspice library](https://pyspice.fabrice-salvaire.fr/releases/v1.4/overview.html#:~:text=PySpice%20is%20an%20open%20source,by%20the%20Sandia%20National%20Laboratories.) that provides integration of NGspice andpython combined for ease of use and it is free and opensource.